jackdesert/stethoscope-code-sample/doc/api/location.md

     * 200: Success
     * 400: Invalid Payload
     * 404: Badge not active in last 60 seconds
-    * 409: One or more supplied prior room ids not found in bip_rooms
     * 500: Server error